Sermons

 26 February 2020

-Having just returned home from a cruise on the Princess cruise ship I have been watching with great interest and also relief what is happening in China with the Coronavirus and the passengers stuck on the Diamond Princess cruise ship.
-When cruising there is great emphasis on hygiene to prevent spreading of disease particular gastric… Read more
+Having just returned home from a cruise on the Princess cruise ship I have been watching with great interest and also relief what is happening in China with the Coronavirus… Read more

 Year A – The Transfiguration – Listen to him